alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

     Phraseanet Docker stack up and running.
 For more information on how to install Phraseanet with Docker go to https://github.com/alchemy-fr/Phraseanet#phraseanet-with-docker.

-    A dump of the application box and databoxes of the Phraseanet install you whish to migrate.
+    A dump of the application box and databoxes of the Phraseanet install you wish to migrate.

-    A backup of the following diretories : custom, lazaret, download as well as the datas directories ("db_name_of_the_databox").
+    A backup of the following directories : custom, lazaret, download as well as the datas directories ("db_name_of_the_databox").

     A backup of your previous configuration file.

-Migrate Lazaret , download , custom and datas directories
+Migrate Lazaret, download, custom and datas directories
 *********************************************************

-Copy your lazaret, download, custom and datas directories directory to the new destination (on your Phraseanet fresh install, take note note of the path define inside your env.local file).
+Copy your lazaret, download, custom and datas directories to the new destination on your Phraseanet fresh install (take note note of the path define inside your env.local file).

 ex: